kevinajordan/trench/README.md

 <pre>
 This tool uses machine learning to analyse encrypted network traffic for maliciious activity without the need to decrypt packets.

-This project was largely influenced by a <a href = "https://resources.sei.cmu.edu/asset_files/Presentation/2016_017_001_450411.pdf">Cisco research</a> from 2016.
+This project was largely influenced by <a href = "https://resources.sei.cmu.edu/asset_files/Presentation/2016_017_001_450411.pdf">Cisco research</a> from 2016.
 </pre>
 ### Dependencies
 - Python